sakaiproject/sakai/common/archive-impl/README-2-IMPLS.txt

-Notes for: archive-impl and archive-impl/impl2

-There is a new implementation of the ArchiveService in the impl2 module.
-The original implementation still exists, and can be enabled in place of the newer version.

 ArchiveService2Impl allows you to customize which entities are imported during the merge process.
 Previously, the list of allowable services was Hardcoded in the Service itself.
 All other behaviour, as well as the API, are the same.